 |You have no negative feelings about eating.||You feel guilt or shame about eating.|

-Some people find relief in walking while listening to a podcast or their favourite music and others find meditation to be the best way to find peace of mind.
-You can find much free guided meditation and breathing exercises online.
+Some people find relief in walking while listening to a podcast or their favourite music; others find meditation the best way to find peace of mind.
+You can find many free guided meditations in the link at the end of this blog!
 This youtube channel is one of my favourites, and you can also find it on Spotify.

 Keep a food diary

 Not having comfort and triggering foods at home is crucial because you will automatically reach for the sugary foods when you are emotional.
 So keeping them out of reach will help you break the cycle.
-Also, it is a good idea to avoid grocery shopping when you are hungry or emotional or upset.
+Also, avoiding grocery shopping when you are hungry, emotional, or upset is a good idea.

 Eat a healthy diet

-Eat good amounts of healthy and nutritious foods is essential; So make sure that your diet is balanced and full of nutrients to fuel your body.
-One way to achieve this is by ensuring that you eat a good amount of protein and healthy fats in every meal.
+Eating good amounts of healthy and nutritious foods is essential, So make sure your diet is balanced and full of nutrients to fuel your body.
+One way to achieve this is by ensuring you eat a good amount of protein and healthy fats in every meal.
 Also, avoid eating carbohydrates alone since this will make you more hungry.
-And don’t deprive yourself; eat different foods, have a treat occasionally and make sure that you eat enough.
-When you eat balanced meals during the day, you are less likely to eat out of boredom or any negative emotion.
+And don’t deprive yourself; eat different foods, have a treat occasionally, and ensure that you eat enough.
+Eating balanced meals during the day makes you less likely to eat out of boredom or negative emotion.

 Be kind to yourself

 I know this is hard to achieve, especially if you are so used to treating yourself verbally, mentally and physically unkindly, but I promise you the efforts are 100% worth it.
-With practice and patience, you will get used to taking care of yourself.
+With practice and patience, you will get used to caring for yourself.
 Some positive and healthy ideas are going for a walk, calling a friend, exercising or taking a calming bath instead of staying alone.
 Find what works for you and do it!

 Asking for help

-Even when we understand what’s going on, many of us still need help breaking the cycle of emotional eating.
+Even when we understand what’s happening, many of us still need help breaking the cycle of emotional eating.
 Therapy was a huge part of my eating disorder recovery.
 I strongly recommend you ask for professional help if you realize that your eating patterns are out of control.
-Therapists can help you deal with your feelings, and nutritionists can help you identify your eating patterns and get you on track with a better diet.
+Therapists and coaches can help you deal with your feelings; nutritionists can help you identify your eating patterns and get you on track with a better diet.
 The main work will always be with yourself, nobody can do the work for you, but a professional can guide you and give you tools to make your journey lighter.

 Some of the greatest and happiest moments of most people’s lives involve food.
 So having a healthy relationship with food and your body is crucial to enjoying the priceless moments of your life.
-From family dinners to your kids’ birthday parties, food is always there.
+Food is always there, from family dinners to your kids’ birthday parties.
 If you find yourself eating emotionally and using food to cope with your emotions or stress, it is time to make a change.
 Asking for professional help and implementing the tips mentioned above are great places to start.